Burkina Faso: 1 Project

 In order to improve learning outcomes in schools, VWSA partnered with experts in the field of education to design a comprehensive, holistic literacy program comprising a spectrum of interventions targeting the key individuals involved (learners, teachers, parents and caregivers).

-Regular, individualized support for children in Grades 2 and 3 who are identified as at risk of falling behind
+Regular, individualized support for children in Grades 2 and 3 who are identified as at risk of falling behind.
+In 2019 we launched 3 additional Literacy Centers in Uitenhage bringing the total number of literacy centers to 5.

 Uses the power of stories to spark children's potential by encouraging supplementary reading, organizing reading clubs and training reading "activists"

-To raise awareness of the importance of functional literacy at the foundation phase, and to accelerate buy-in and participation by other stakeholders, VWSA hosts an Annual Literacy Conference in Uitenhage.
-The conference attracts a wide variety of participants with an interest in improving education in South Africa.
+The Annual Legacy Literacy conference is hosted in Uitenhage with the aim of raising awareness of the importance of functional literacy at the foundation phase, and to accelerate buy-in and participation by other stakeholders, The conference attracts a wide variety of participants with an interest in improving education in South Africa.

 Support for scientific and technical education | Volkswagen | Education and science